top of page

 But why can't we improve on that 10 bu/hr?
 In this technological era, with so much engineering and data dedicated to the task of optimization, why have we not solved a problem that is so simple, which is simply to shorten the length of the stem before it goes in the bag?

 Seeing no solutions, I set about to solve that problem myself about five years ago and I have made a lot of progress.
 The endeavor has been propelled by a mixture of restlessness and audacity.
-If we can get up to 12 or 13 bu/hr then the increased cost over conventional picking is only 15-25 cents per bushel which throws it wide open for other varieties like Gala and Fuji and the many branded varieties in the market now.
+If we can get up to 12 or 13 bu/hr then the increased cost over conventional picking is only 15-25 cents per bushel which throws it wide open for other varieties like Fuji and Pink Lady and the many branded varieties in the market now.
 These numbers assume spot-picking by the hour, which is the standard in many places for Honeycrsip, Gala, and some Fujis.
-Regardless of your harvest practices, if you are intending to clip stems, there is no more efficient method than StemPunk.

 To put a hard number on it...using conservative figures mentioned previously in this paper, punctures cost the industry around $2,000 per worker per season, simply in terms of direct damages to apples.
 In terms of worker productivity, as a direct comparison to clipping by hand, growers would be saving at least $0.25 per bushel in harvest costs (12 bushels/hr up from 10 bushels/hr).
 Even if a picker were only stem-clipping a third of the days during the season, growers would recoup a combined ~$800 per worker, per season, by using StemPunk instead of hand clippers, meaning that the device pays for itself in a matter of weeks.
 And those savings extend further if growers use the efficiency gains to optimize harvest schedules and expand stem-clipping to varieties that were not clipped previously.